-People have found ways to live in the most inhospitable places on earth.
+People have found ways to live in the most inhospitable places on Earth.
 Nearly immediately after finding a way to survive, they have found a way to get drunk.

 Likely because of, rather than in spite of, the challenges of living in the far reaches of the world, establishing a communal space is a survival necessity.
 Be it at the base of an active volcano, inside a 6,000-year-old tree, or even on your way to Mount Everest, no matter how far off the grid you end up, you are likely to find a place for strong spirits and lively conversation.

 Just off the small Zodiac boat required to access freezing Galindez Island in Antarctica lies the world’s southernmost bar.
 This tiny, one-room social area is located among the same research facilities where scientists first discovered the hole in the ozone layer.
 The bar was built by carpenters during the station's British stewardship, although they were supposed to use the wood to build a new pier for the complex.
 Instead they decided the base needed a place to drink.

 The carpenters built the bar to recall the rustic pubs of their homeland with exposed wooden beams and aging photographs of Antarctica explorers.
 After the station’s purchase by the Ukraine in 1996, the bar became a firmly Ukrainian establishment where you can drink and cavort with researchers during the off hours.
 In addition to the standard libations, the bar also makes its own vodka using the surrounding glacial ice.
 The drink can be purchased for three dollars a glass or it is free with the donation of some womens’ undergarments to display behind the bar.
 Judging by the decor, there have been a number of free drinks.
 Essential drink: A glass of home-brewed vodka.
 (Your payment method is up to you.)

 With no access by plane and a severely limited boat schedule, Pitcairn Island is one of the most remote inhabited locations on Earth, its closest neighbor being Tahiti, which is over 1,300 miles away.
 The outcropping of volcanic rock is home to only 50 people, receives all of its power from three generators, and, despite its limited services, contains a single bar called Christian’s Cafe.